joeromero/docs/maps_api.md

   - callback: JSON callback name

 #### Example Request

 'curl http://....'

 #### Example Response

 ```json
 {
 }
 ```

 ### Remove

-Anonymous maps can't be removed, they expire after some time, usually after five minutes.
-If a map expires and tiles are requested from it, an error will be raised.
-This could happen if an user leaves a map open and after some minutes tries to zoom.
-Creating the map again fixes the problem.
+Anonymous maps cannot be removed by an API call.
+They will after about five minutes but sometimes longer.
+If an anonymous map expires and tiles are requested from it, an error will be raised.
+This could happen if a user leaves a map open and after time returns to the map an attempts to interact with it in a way that requires new tiles (e.g. zoom).
+The client will need to go through the steps of creating the map again to fix the problem.

 ## Named Maps

-Named maps are basically the same as anonymous maps but the mapconfig is stored in the server behind a name.
-The other big differences are that they allow you to create maps using private data, and users without an API Key can see them.
+Named maps are essentially the same as anonymous maps but the mapconfig is stored in the server and given a unique name.
+Two other big differences are that you can created named maps from private data and that users without an API Key can see them even though they are from that private data.

 The main two differences compared to anonymous maps are:

 - auth layer: This allows you to control who is able to see the map based on a token auth
 - templates: Since the mapconfig is static it can contain some variables so the client con modify the map appearance using those variables.

-Template maps are persistent, can only be created and deleted by the CartoDB user showing a valid API_KEY (see auth section).
+Template maps are persistent with no preset expiration.
+They can only be created or deleted by a CartoDB user with a valid API_KEY (see auth section).

 ### Create a New Map